physics-faas/physics-devconf/README.md

     2023-06-16T08:12:54Z	INFO	Received a request to create a new knativefunction	{"controller": "knativefunction", "controllerGroup": "knf.example.com", "controllerKind": "KnativeFunction", "KnativeFunction": {"name":"knativefunction-sample","namespace":"default"}, "namespace": "default", "name": "knativefunction-sample", "reconcileID": "9be34733-bca6-4134-bf6d-8f0ed69106bd", "Foo =": "test"}
     ```

+22. [**Challenge**] The goal now is to extend the operator to deploy the existing knative function (from step 6).
+Once this is accomplished, extend the operator to build, push and deploy any function located on a given github repository.

-20. Undeploy and iterate (and go loop between step 14 and 19 until needed).
-If first option was used, just stop the make install run, if the containerized option was chosen, then the next:
+    Make code changes, undeploy and iterate (looping between step 14 and 19 until needed).
+If the first option was used, just stop the make install run, if the containerized option was chosen, then the next:
     ```
     $ kubectl delete -f config/samples/knf_v1alpha1_knativefunction.yaml
     $ make undeploy